 Maybe you didn't come to Tel Aviv looking for fabulous French food, but you're going to find it at this hip 24-hour Parisian-styled eatery located across from Rabin Square on busy Ibn Gabirol Street.
 Roast chicken with potatoes dauphinois, entrecote and French fries, sole meuniere and more make this noisy place hard to resist.

-At any given time of day Brasserie is like a Tel Aviv who's who; you'll leave not learning a thing about Mediterranean cuisine but having enjoyed a great meal seasoned with an umistakably cosmopolitan ambience.
+At any given time of day Brasserie M&R is like a Tel Aviv who's who; you'll leave not learning a thing about Mediterranean cuisine but having enjoyed a great meal seasoned with an umistakably cosmopolitan ambience.